theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 #### Invention Progression

-The Blueprint Book serves as the primary skill-tree structure.
+The Blueprint Book serves as the game's primary tiered invention progression system.

-Blueprint inventions are organized into thematic branches.
-The player can choose which areas to prioritize, allowing different early and mid-game saves to develop differently.

-Specialization should create meaningful order and emphasis without permanently locking the player out of major content.
-Respecialization or late-game mastery allows broad completion.
+Blueprint Book inventions are organized into five material tiers: Copper, Iron, Silver, Gold, and Cobalt.
+Each tier is opened by its Ore Scanner.
+The player begins with access to the Copper Ore Scanner; crafting an Ore Scanner unlocks every other Blueprint Book invention within that material tier.

+Once a tier is open, the player may craft its remaining inventions in any order.
+The next material tier's Ore Scanner unlocks only after every Blueprint Book invention in the current tier has been crafted.
+Quest Inventions, Showcase Inventions, and Civic / Installed Inventions do not count toward this tier-completion gate unless a specific design explicitly states otherwise.

+This structure provides freedom within each tier while preserving a clear progression path and preventing advanced material tiers from bypassing earlier invention development.

 Major inventions must define:

-- Where they are installed or used.
+* Where they are installed or used.
-- Their visible world representation.
+* Their visible world representation.
-- Their service or gameplay effect.
+* Their service or gameplay effect.
-- Which NPCs use or acknowledge them.
+* Which NPCs use or acknowledge them.
-- Their restoration or cross-location synergy.
+* Their restoration or cross-location synergy.
-- Their potential Grand Showcase use.
+* Their potential Grand Showcase use.
-- Their mastery or upgrade path.
+* Their mastery or upgrade path.

 #### Mastery & Expertise